What is stamp duty?

 When do you have to pay stamp duty?

-If you need to pay stamp duty tax on your property purchase, you have within 14 days of completion to file a Stamp Duty Land Tax (SDLT) return.
+If you need to pay stamp duty on your property purchase, you need to file a Stamp Duty Land Tax (SDLT) return within 14 days of completion of the purchase.

 Your solicitor will usually file your return and pay the tax on your behalf, and add the amount to their fees.
-If this is not the case, you can file a return to HMRC and pay the tax yourself.
+If this is not the case, you can file a return to HM Revenue and Customs (HMRC) and pay the tax yourself.

 If you don’t submit a return and pay your stamp duty tax within 14 days of completion, HMRC may charge you penalties and interest.